Team Formation and Applications: Preliminaries

 Fix some randomized TF algorithm \Alg{}.
 Recall our assumption that the adversary assigns a finite delay to each message of \Alg{}.
 The only constraint we impose on the adversary in this regard is that the messages sent from a node $v \in V$ to a node $v' \in V$ are delivered in FIFO order.
 For the sake of the runtime analysis (more on that later), we scale the time axis so that the message delays are up-bounded by $1$ time unit; we emphasize that the nodes themselves have no notion of time.

-\subparagraph{Event Driven Executions.} The execution of \Alg{} advances through the continuous time axis $\Reals_{> 0}$ in an event driven fashion so that a node $v \in V$ is activated at time $t > 0$ if (and only if) one of the following two \emph{activation events} occurs at time $t$: (1) a message is delivered to $v$; or (2) one or more tokens are injected into $v$.
+\Paragraph{Event Driven Executions.} The execution of \Alg{} advances through the continuous time axis $\Reals_{> 0}$ in an event driven fashion so that a node $v \in V$ is activated at time $t > 0$ if (and only if) one of the following two \emph{activation events} occurs at time $t$: (1) a message is delivered to $v$; or (2) one or more tokens are injected into $v$.
 When activated, the actions of $v$ under \Alg{} include (I) reading the new incoming message (if any); (II) local computation that may involve (private) random coin tosses; (III) any number of team formation operations; and (IV) sending messages to (a subset of) $v$'s neighbors.\footnote{ We allow $v$ to send multiple messages to the same neighbor (in practice, those can be piggybacked).} It is assumed that actions (I)--(IV) are performed atomically (i.e., they take zero time).
 We emphasize that the nodes never act unless activation events (1) or (2) occur (in particular, in the scope of the TF problem, there are no ``spontaneous wake-ups'').

-Assume without loss of generality that the activation events are isolated so that no two of them occur at the same time; the times at which these activation events occur are referred to as \emph{activation times}.
+Assume without loss of generality that the activation events are isolated so that no two of them occur at the same time (indeed, simultaneous activations can be handled locally by processing them sequentially in an arbitrary order).
+The times at which these activation events occur are referred to as \emph{activation times}.
 Time $t > 0$ is regarded as \emph{quiescent} if (1) $t$ is not an activation time; (2) there are no messages in transit at time $t$; and (3) the system contains $0$ tokens at time $t$.

 For a time $t > 0$, let $t- = t - d t$ and $t+ = t + d t$ be the times immediately before and immediately after $t$, respectively, where $d t$ is chosen so that the time interval $[t-, t+]$ contains at most one activation event.
 Given an object $\Object$, let $\Object^{t}$ denote the state of $\Object$ at time $t$, adhering to the convention that $\Object^{t} = \Object^{t-}$ for all $t > 0$;\footnote{ Objects in this regard include local variables as well as global objects defined for the analysis.} in particular, if $t$ is an activation time and the state of $\Object$ changes at time $t$, then $\Object^{t}$ is taken to be the state before the change.
 Notice that our convention implies that instantaneous changes to $\Object$, that are done as part of the local computation and do not persist beyond time $t$, are not reflected in $\Object^{t}$.